-TNMCorps is an online crowdsourcing mapping project with volunteers successfully editing structures in all 50 States, Puerto Rico, and the U.S. Virgin Islands.
-As part of The National Map, structures include schools, hospitals, post offices, police stations, cemeteries, and other important public buildings.
-By updating and verifying structures data, volunteers are making significant contributions to USGS National Structures Database, The National Map, and ultimately U.S. Topo Maps!
+The National Map Corps (TNMCorps) is an online crowdsourcing mapping project with volunteers successfully editing structures data in all 50 States, Puerto Rico, and the U.S. Virgin Islands.
+Structures include schools, hospitals, post offices, police stations, cemeteries, and other important public buildings.
+By updating and verifying structures data, volunteers are making significant contributions to the USGS National Structures Dataset, The National Map, and ultimately U.S. Topo Maps!

 Volunteers earn virtual badges for participating and are recognized for their contributions (with permission) via USGS and National Map social media.

 Begin editing in your own hometown or anywhere in the U.S., Puerto Rico, and the U.S. Virgin Islands.

 Our Mapping Challenges focus on a structure type within specific region and are a fun way for volunteers to have their contributions recognized.

 Still not sure where to edit?
 Our Structure Finder is an interactive web map that randomly selects a point for you to edit or review.

 Mapping Challenge Update: City/Town Halls in Ohio and West Virginia